Back to all posts

 Your safety and well-being are the top priorities.
 It’s crucial to inform your therapist about any health conditions, even if they don’t seem related to the massage.
 This includes things like high blood pressure, recent surgeries, allergies, or chronic illnesses.
 This information helps them customize a safe and effective session for you.
 For example, a Prenatal Massage requires specific techniques and positioning to ensure the safety and comfort of both mother and baby.
 Rest assured that this information is confidential and allows your therapist to provide the best possible care.

-What to Avoid Before a Massage
+A Few Things to Avoid Before Your Massage

 To get the most out of your massage, what you don’t do beforehand is just as important as what you do.
 Think of it as setting the stage for total relaxation and healing.
 A few simple adjustments to your pre-massage routine can make a world of difference in how you feel on the table and for days afterward.
 We want you to have the best possible experience, whether you’re getting a soothing Swedish massage or our signature Ashiatsu Deepfeet Bar Therapy.
 By avoiding a few key things, you help your body and mind fully receive the benefits of your session.
 Here are a few things we recommend holding off on before you walk through our doors.

-Skip Alcohol and Excessive Caffeine
+Hold Off on Alcohol and Caffeine

 That pre-massage mimosa or extra-large coffee might sound like a good idea, but it’s best to wait until after your appointment.
 Both alcohol and caffeine can dehydrate you, and proper hydration is key to a great massage.
 Your therapist is working to release tension from your muscles, and water is what helps your body flush everything out.
 Showing up dehydrated can counteract the benefits and may leave you feeling a bit lightheaded or groggy afterward, which is the opposite of the blissful state we’re aiming for.
 Save the celebratory drink or coffee for after your session when you’re feeling completely refreshed.